noba31/VideoStore/README.md

 # VideoStore
-This repository has been created for a sample video store web page created using MEAN stack
+This repository has been created for a sample video store web page created using MEAN stack.